underscoreio/essential-slick/src/pages/data_modelling.md

 ## Representations for Rows

-In chapter 1 we introduced rows as being represented by case classes.
+In previous chapters we modelled rows as case classes.
+That's a great choice, and the one we recommend, but you should be aware that Slick is more flexible that that.

 There are in fact three common representations used: tuples, case classes, and an experimental `HList` implementation.

 ### Case Classes and `<>`